Janeane Garofalo

-Janeane Garofalo (/dʒəˈniːn ɡəˈrɒfəloʊ/ jə-NEEN-_-gə-ROF-əl-oh; born September 28, 1964) is an American comedian, actress, and former co-host on Air America Radio's The Majority Report.
+Janeane Garofalo (/dʒəˈniːn ɡəˈrɒfəloʊ/ jə-NEEN-_-gə-ROF-əl-oh; born September 28, 1964) is an American comedian and actress.
 The accolades she has received include nominations for two Primetime Emmy Awards and a Screen Actors Guild Award.

 Garofalo began her career as a stand-up comedian and became a cast member on The Ben Stiller Show, The Larry Sanders Show, and Saturday Night Live, then appeared in more than 50 movies, with leading or major roles in The Truth About Cats & Dogs, Wet Hot American Summer, The Matchmaker, Reality Bites, The Wild, Steal This Movie!, Clay Pigeons, Sweethearts, Mystery Men, The Minus Man, The Independent, Ratatouille, and Flora & Ulysses.
 She has appeared on television programs such as The West Wing, Wet Hot American Summer: First Day of Camp, 24, Girlfriends' Guide to Divorce, and Ideal.

+She was the co-host on Air America Radio's The Majority Report from March 2004 until July 2006.

 Early life

 Garofalo was born in Newton, New Jersey, the daughter of Joan and Carmine Garofalo.
 Her mother, a secretary in the petrochemical industry, died of cancer when Janeane was 24; her father is a former Exxon executive.
 Garofalo is of Italian descent.
 She grew up in various places, including: Ontario, California; Madison, New Jersey, where she attended Madison High School; and Houston, Texas, where she graduated from James E. Taylor High School.
 Garofalo has said that she disliked life in Houston because of the heat and humidity and the emphasis on prettiness and sports in high school.

 While studying history at Providence College, Garofalo entered a comedy talent search sponsored by the Showtime cable network, and won the title of "Funniest Person in Rhode Island."
 Dreaming of earning a slot on the writing staff of the TV show Late Night with David Letterman, she became a professional standup comic upon graduating from college with degrees in history and American studies.
-She struggled to make a living for a number of years, even working briefly as a bike messenger in Boston.
+She struggled to make a living for a number of years, working briefly as a bike messenger in Boston.